Stomach cancer clues hidden in blood and tissue

 Summary

-This study aims to find genetic markers in tissue and blood that can help diagnose early stomach cancer and precancerous growths, and predict if the cancer will come back after treatment.
-Researchers will analyze samples from 1,730 adults with these conditions.
+This study aims to find genetic markers in blood and tissue that can help doctors better diagnose early stomach cancer and precancerous growths, and predict if the cancer will come back after treatment.
+Researchers will collect samples from 1,730 adults with these conditions and analyze them using advanced genetic tests.
 The goal is to improve personalized care and reduce the need for repeat procedures.

 Disclaimer